Archive for the 'Business Valuation Tips' Category

 If you are using the discounted cash flow method for your business valuation, a key step is to calculate the terminal value.
 This is the residual value of the company assuming that it will continue operating beyond the earnings projection period.
 The idea is that you can predict business earnings only so far into the… Continue Reading

 With all the choices of methods you have for business valuation the question is: which of the methods is the most accurate.
 In truth, the accuracy of your business appraisal depends mostly on your specific situation and the set of assumptions you make.
-In fact, the selection of business methods varies on the case by… Continue Reading
+Choosing the right valuation method: no one-size-fits-all In fact, the selection of… Continue Reading

 The discounted cash flow method gives you the most versatile way to handle valuation under the income approach.
 Professional business appraisers, venture capitalists, bankers and entrepreneurs use this method to value all kinds of businesses and professional practices.
 Just about any business with a solid expectation of future earnings can be valued by this powerful… Continue Reading

 You may be confronted with the need to value a startup way before the traditional methods of business appraisal can be applied directly.
 A young company can represent considerable value despite current lack of earnings, uncertainty surrounding its unproven intellectual property assets, and little comparative data on which to base your value conclusion.
-Seasoned entrepreneurs… Continue Reading
+Understanding the… Continue Reading

 If you are valuing a startup chances are the company has not yet established a strong track record of significant earnings.
 The good news is business valuation is about the future expectation, not historic trends.
 So it is far more important that you demonstrate the earnings upside as the company grows.
 That’s one reason startups… Continue Reading